How to see Tana Toraja

 Tana Toraja is one of those destinations people like to visit again to show them to their friends and family.
 It was no different in our case - Chris came to Toraja Land for the first time many years ago, and the place struck him so much he knew he would come back.

 The Toraja are the ethnic group indigenous to the southern part of Sulawesi.
 Most of them are Christians, but their ancestorial belief system is still widely practiced.
 The most famous part of Toraja culture is the funeral rites among which the tau-tau figures stand out.
 The tau-tau are the wood-carved effigies placed in open caves at heights to look out over the land.
-They are a symbol of social status - each tau-tau represent a Torajan noble or a rich person that passed away.
+They are a symbol of social status - each tau-tau represents a Torajan noble or a rich person that passed away.
 Very characteristic are also the tongkonan - the traditional Torajan ancestral houses built on wooden piles and topped with an arc-curved roof.

 We stayed in Hotel Sahid Toraja where, thanks to the great help of the receptionist, we arranged a car with a driver.
 The driver appeared to be a smart guy and proposed the following itinerary based on our list of places we wanted to see, plus some extra as the suggestions from his side.